MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ### Migration components
-Once the content is split up into those three new XTOC files, the can be used to in the migration as follows...
+Once the content is split up into those three new XTOC files, they can be used to in the migration as follows...

 ![Migration components](images/MigrationComponents.png)